Privacy Notice

 7. Marketing

 If you are an individual user not using our services for your business purposes, we will only provide you with direct marketing communications where you have consented to receive such communication or you have contacted us directly to request specific information about our services.
-You can subscribe to such marketing communications, and you can adjust your marketing preferences at any time by contacting us at info@castlecommunitybank.co.uk or 0131 466 5006.
+You can subscribe to such marketing communications, and you can adjust your marketing preferences at any time by contacting us at info@castlecommunitybank.co.uk.

 If you represent another business, we may provide you with direct marketing communications where we feel that this may be relevant to your business (provided that you have not opted out of such communications).
 When we use your personal data for such purposes, we do so on the basis that it is in our legitimate interests to pursue direct marketing, provided that it constitutes fair processing of your personal data to do so.

-You can also opt-out or unsubscribe from all or some of these marketing communications at any time by contacting us at info@castlecommunitybank.co.uk or 0131 466 5006.
+You can also opt-out or unsubscribe from all or some of these marketing communications at any time by contacting us at info@castlecommunitybank.co.uk.

 Where you opt out of receiving these marketing communications, this opt-out will not apply to personal data provided to us for any other purpose.
+For example, you will still receive service-related communications that are essential for administrative or customer service purposes for example relating to updates to our terms and conditions or checking that your contact details are correct.

 8. How will we use your personal data?